A review of the past 12 months by Susan Jones.

 Add this expertise to your shortlist

-Susan regularly appears in Article 2 and jury inquests and has appeared in lengthy inquests in which the determination of the cause of death are complex and involve the assessment of factual evidence and the opinions of a number of experts.
+Susan regularly appears in Article 2 and jury inquests and has appeared in lengthy inquests in which the determination of the cause of death are complex and involve the assessment of factual evidence and numerous experts.

 Susan has experience of inquests involving: